 Treating neuromuscular diseases in children and teens requires a high level of compassion, care and expertise.
-The Neuromuscular Medicine Program at Children’s National Health System leverages the expertise of an interdisciplinary team, cutting-edge research and innovative technologies to care for a wide range of neuromuscular conditions.
+The Neuromuscular Medicine Program at Children’s National Hospital leverages the expertise of an interdisciplinary team, cutting-edge research and innovative technologies to care for a wide range of neuromuscular conditions.

 At the Neuromuscular Program, we treat children from infancy to age 21 and we’re dedicated to giving our patients the highest quality of life in and out of a clinical setting.
 We offer support for social, educational and emotional difficulties that often accompany neuromuscular conditions.
 We also offer:

 - Specialty programs and clinics.
 Our team offers comprehensive neuromuscular care tailored for your child through our numerous specialty clinics dedicated to specific conditions.

 - The latest research and treatment options.
 Our team has been actively involved in clinical and basic science research in neuromuscular diseases, including Duchenne muscular dystrophy, Becker muscular dystrophy, limb girdle muscular dystrophy, congenital muscular dystrophy, hereditary neuropathy and spinal muscular atrophy.
 These studies are designed to identify new treatment and rehabilitation options for patients and improve medical research.
 We translate these findings into improving clinical care for your child.
 We are also proud to offer novel therapies to our neuromuscular patients, including SpinrazaTM and Zolgensma for spinal muscular atrophy and Exondys 51 for Duchenne Muscular Dystrophy.
 We also have an active immune therapy program for the treatment of children and adolescents with myasthenia gravis, Guillain Barre Syndrome, and Chronic Inflammatory Demyelinating Polyneuropathy (CIDP).